LyeWeiKang/Assignment_1/README.md

 My website is a singer website which aims to help a singer to gain popularity through their songs, albums and concerts and at the same time,also let their fans have a deeper understanding of them.

 Through the website,the public will be able to gain more knowledge of the singer as they will be updated with the latest news,songs,concerts and upcoming merchandises.

 # Design Process
 This website is mainly targetted at the fans of the singer and general public who want to know more about this singer.
-The targetted audience would definitely like to find out more about the singer and my project is the best way to help them achieve these things since it consists of large chunk of relative information about the singer which include the biography of the singer, the latest albums, concert dates and latest MV produced.
+The targetted audience would definitely like to find out more about the singer and my project is the best way to help them achieve these things since it consists large chunk of relative information of the singer which include the biography of the singer, the latest albums, concert dates and latest MVs produced.This website is build in a way to promote the singer and to attract the general public to become fans of the singer and this can be done so through letting the public to hear the latest MVs, latest albums, latest tracks of the singer.
+In addition, my website also can cater to public who are already fans of the singer.
+This is because my website consists of information that the fans would like to find out.
+For example, all the related news of the singer, upcoming concert dates .
+Some of these informations might be hard to find on the internet.
+This makes my website especially useful for the fans of the singer as it has all the consolidated information of the singer on the website.

 As a user type, I want to read the biography of the singer so that I can know the singer's background information.